amaansupariwala/amaansupariwala/README.md

 # 👋 Hi, I'm Amaan Supariwala

-Ex-Big Tech Software Engineer turned founder.
-After nearly **3 years at Amazon** and a few more building in sports tech, I’m now focused on **Air PLAi Sports** — building the AI insights layer on top of sports data  - [Our website](https://airplaisports.com)
+Berkeley CS, Ex-Big Tech Software Engineer turned founder.
+After nearly **3 years at Amazon** and a few more building in sports tech, I’m now focused on building **Air PLAi Sports** —  The Universal AI layer on top of sports data  - [Our website](https://airplaisports.com)

 We’re starting with basketball and scaling toward a vision of making **AI-driven insights and clarity available across all sports.**